Pulmonaria | The Spotted Spring Flower Known as Lungwort

 - Origin: Europe, the Middle East, and parts of Asia

-- Blooming Season: February to April (varies by region and climate)
+- Blooming season: February to April (depending on region and climate)

 Cultural Significance Around the World